Yami-no-karuro/Linear-Regression/readme.md

 To approximate the derivates in the `weight_grad()` and the `bias_grad()` functions we use the **Finite Difference** method.
 (More on the [Finite Difference](https://en.wikipedia.org/wiki/Finite_difference) on [Wikipedia](https://en.wikipedia.org/))

 ### How to get things running

-This project is based on the [C-Skeleton Template](https://github.com/Yami-no-karuro/C-Skeleton), please refer to the original [readme.md](https://github.com/Yami-no-karuro/C-Skeleton/blob/master/readme.md) for available commands.
+This project is based on the [C-Skeleton](https://github.com/Yami-no-karuro/C-Skeleton) template project, please refer to the original [Documentation](https://github.com/Yami-no-karuro/C-Skeleton/blob/master/readme.md) for available commands.

 ### Conclusions